 What watercolor brands are best?

-There are quite a few companies making paints worth buying, but when it comes to the very best watercolor brands, there are just a handful of trusted choices.
+There are quite a few companies making paints worth buying, but when it comes to the very best watercolor brands, there are just a handful of trusted choices (at least in my opinion).

 Here’s a quick list of some of the best watercolor brands you can buy (in alphabetical order):